Pretzel Chocolate Pecan Cookie Recipe

 Recipe Notes

 A note about oven temperature with this recipe.
-I usually prefer baking cookies at 350F because I find they overcook otherwise.
+I usually prefer baking cookies at 350°F because I find they overcook otherwise.
 But not so with this cookie.

 Too much flour or not enough can ruin your batch of cookie dough.
 Weighing flour is best using a kitchen scale but failing that, use the dip and sweep method to measure your flour.
-Pour a few cups of flour into a bowl and fluff it up with a spoon.
+Pour flour into a bowl and fluff it up with a spoon.
 Now spoon flour into your measuring cup until slightly heaped.
 Then slide a butter knife or a bench scraper across the top of the measuring cup to remove the excess.

 Pecan Pretzel Chocolate Cookie Recipe